 NZXT Support - How do I reset CMOS?

-Reseating RAM
+Step 2 - Reseating the RAM

-With the lock(s) open, pull the RAM module from the slot and inspect both the slot and RAM for any potential damage.
-If you notice any damage to the RAM module such as a crack on the circuit board, torn contacts, or signs of scorching on the circuit board then this would be a sign that the RAM module needs to be immediately replaced.
+- If you notice any damage to the module such as a crack on the circuit board, torn contacts, or signs of scorching then this would be a sign that the module needs to be replaced immediately.

 - xxxx-xxxx-xx01